SalMod91/project-3-text-land/README.md

 CI Python Linter:
 ![CI Linter](/assets/images/CI-linter.PNG)

+More linter have been used, the result being the same.

 ### Unfixed Bugs

 - One peculiar bug managed to elude resolution during the testing phase.
 Specifically, when the player defeats Petalback, there are rare occurrences where the enemy revives with a health range of just one attack.
 Intriguingly, this anomalous behavior is confined solely to this particular enemy.
 Despite the enemy dictionary resetting and the loop breaking as intended, this unexpected revival takes place.
 The exact conditions to replicate this bug consistently remain elusive.

 Multiple attempts were made to rectify this, including adjusting the reset function and its positioning, but the issue persists.
 Fortunately, its occurrence is infrequent, and even when it does manifest, it's limited to just a singular revival, thus not critically affecting gameplay.
 Given its rarity and the non-critical nature, the decision was made to deprioritize its resolution for the time being.

+- I received several warnings from the linter regarding the use of 2 global variables and the script surpassing 1,000 lines.
+I'm aware of these, and intentionally chose to proceed in this manner for this iteration of the project.
+The whole concept was about constantly updating the player and enemy list through events and combat.
+To keep the linter feedback streamlined, I've used comments to suppress those specific warnings.

 ## Thought Process